innobead/huber/README.md

 ### Installing the official version

 For official releases, please install the latest release as below command.
-After the installation, `huber` path will be automatically added to the environment path by updating the`$HOME/.bashrc`.
+After the installation, `huber` will be automatically added to the environment path by updating the`$HOME/.bashrc`.
 But, if it does not work as expected, please remember to add `$HOME/.huber/bin` in the environment path, so `huber` will be looked up correctly.

 ```console